mkcms/gpx-mode/README.md

 map.

 You can also display elevation profile for each track.
-To do that, click on the [Show elevation profile] button below a track, this will insert the elevation profile image below the track.
+To do that, click on the [Toggle elevation profile] button below a track, this will insert the elevation profile image below the track.

 ## Installation ##